5/1/2025

 Alexia Howard

-Hi, so can I ask first of all about the more precise timing of this big innovation in Rises in the fall?
+Good morning.
+Hi, so can I ask first of all about the more precise timing of this big innovation in Reese's in the fall?
 When is that due to happen?
 And you mentioned that you expect it to be the biggest innovation ever on the brand.
 I mean, that's a pretty big statement.
 You probably can't tell us what the innovation is, but what is it that gives you confidence that it might be the biggest innovation ever for that brand?

 speaker